Dalas121/Heir_2_The_Throne/README.md

 	- both macros take an optional `OFFSET` argument, to delay morning/midday or firstwatch/midnight
 - to ensure all companions get recalled properly, please use `{RECALL_KONRAD_AND_COMPANIONS $x $y}`
 	- companions need custom dialogue in many scenarios, to help them feel alive!
-- for recurring characters, use/add a `SINGLEUNITWML_` macro to unified_characters.cfg, so we stay consistent
+- for recurring characters or NPCs, define them in unified_characters.cfg, add them to GLOBAL__AUTOSTORE_NPCs, and use UNSTORE_NPC to recall them

 //--------------------
 // DIFFICULTY